 A Portfolio will count the proceeds of a reverse repurchase agreement as borrowed money.
 Consequently, as in the case of direct borrowing (discussed above), a Portfolio's use of reverse repurchase agreements should not add to its potential risk of loss from investment price fluctuations.
 Furthermore, Permanent Portfolio, Versatile Bond Portfolio and Aggressive Growth Portfolio each have adopted the following operating policies with respect to reverse repurchase agreements:

-- such Portfolio will enter into only those reverse repurchase agreements that have a specified repurchase price; - such Portfolio will enter into reverse repurchase agreements only with banks; and - such Portfolio will segregate, and maintain in a segregated account until the reverse repurchase agreement is closed out, cash, U.S. government securities or other appropriate liquid assets equal to the repurchase price.
+- such Portfolio will enter into only those reverse repurchase agreements that have a specified repurchase price; and - such Portfolio will enter into reverse repurchase agreements only with banks.